Wolfy76700/Wolfy76700.github.io/rules_den.md

 ## Game-specific rules

 - In all of the following rulesets, the highest seeded player is referred to as Player 1 and his opponent as Player 2 by default.
 The players may however agree to switch sides.
 If the players disagree to switching sides, they may ask a TO to [flip a coin](https://justflipacoin.com/) to decide who is Player 1 and who is Player 2.
+- **Ties:** In case the current game ends in a tie, both players get a point.
+If the tie is decisive (e.g. a tie after a 2-2 situation in a FT3 match) then the game is replayed until the tie is broken.

 ### Breakers Revenge